cult-of-coders/grapher/docs/query.md

 Notes to keep in mind:
 - By default type is one, but you should specify it for clarity.
-- Field is not necessary because it will autogenerate a unique field based on collection name, linked collection name, and link name.
+- Field is not necessary because it will auto-generate a unique field based on collection name, linked collection name, and link name.
 We recommend specifying it for having more verbose code.